bkmx0718/bkmx0718/README.md

 ---

-## Projects
+## Repository

 Most of my repositories focus on:
 - University assignments
 - Practice problems to understand core concepts

-Each project includes a README explaining:
+Each repository includes a README explaining:
 - What the program does
 - What I learned from it
 - Possible improvements